Tonight's Strictly Come Dancing 2020 line up, songs and dances revealed

 Strictly Come Dancing 2020 is back tonight - but what time does it start and who's dancing what?

-It's week two this weekend with the performances taking place live tonight on BBC One.
+It's week three this weekend with the performances taking place live tonight on BBC One.

 But who's on the Strictly Come Dancing 2020 line up, what are they dancing and which songs will they be performing to?

-Well here's ALL you need to know about tonight's first Strictly Come Dancing live show...
+Well here's ALL you need to know about tonight's latest Strictly Come Dancing live show...

 Tonight's Strictly Come Dancing line up

-Twelve celebs begin the competition tonight.
-Making up 2020's Strictly Come Dancing line up are broadcaster Ranvir Singh, EastEnders star Maisie Smith, champion boxer Nicola Adams and Made In Chelsea star Jamie Laing.
+Eleven celebs remaining competition tonight.
+Making up 2020's current Strictly Come Dancing line up are broadcaster Ranvir Singh, EastEnders star Maisie Smith, champion boxer Nicola Adams and Made In Chelsea star Jamie Laing.

 Also on the cast are The Wanted star Max George, former American Footballer Jason Bell, actress Caroline Quentin and TV host & Invictus Games medallist JJ Chalmers.

-Completing the contestants are comedian Bill Bailey, Radio 1 DJ Clara Amfo, singer HRVY and former Home Secretary Jacqui Smith.
+Completing the contestants are comedian Bill Bailey, Radio 1 DJ Clara Amfo and singer HRVY.

+Former Home Secretary Jacqui Smith became the first to be eliminated last weekend.

 In no particular performance order, the song and dance styles are as follows: